pascallin/js-template/packages/react-antd-control-panel/README.md

 # react antd control panel

-this is a admin control panel
+this is a control panel

 ## tech stack